 What Exercises Can I Do With An EZ Curl Bar?

-The EZ curl bar is a very functional barbell and can used for many different exercises and not just those that target your biceps.
-Below is a list of some of the other exercises that can be undertaken with the EZ bar:
+The EZ curl bar is a very functional barbell and can be used for many different exercises and not just bicep curls.
+Below are some great bar curl exercises you can do with your ez bar.

 - Spider Curl

 - Bent Over Rows

 - Close Grip Curl

 - Hip Thrusts